aersoares81/mia-helper-scripts/README.md

 ## Obtaining a consensus FASTA file from MIA

 [MIA](https://github.com/mpieva/mapping-iterative-assembler/) outputs a `maln` file.
 The file name is usually `assembly.maln.iter`, where `iter` is the number of iterations MIA took to produce the final file.
 It will look like `assembly.maln.3`, for example, if it took 3 iterations.
-In order to create a consensus FASTA file, most people a second program that comes packaged with MIA, `ma`. `ma` can parse the `maln` file and is able to create many different outputs.
+In order to create a consensus FASTA file, most people use a second program that comes packaged with MIA, `ma`. `ma` can parse the `maln` file and is able to create many different outputs.

 To use the `create_fasta_from_mia.py` script you'll need to first create a `.41` file.
 You can do that this way: